digiltd/oh-rtd-test/Ir-Trans-Binding.md

 # IrTrans .irtrans file format

 IrTrans has a proprietary file format to describe and store infrared commands.
 The format is easy to comprehend and described in the IrTrans documentation.
-IrTrans also has software to remotely manage, configure etc IrTrans devices, but this software can also be used to 'learn' infrared commands, and consequently store those commands in {{{.irtrans}}} files
+IrTrans also has software to remotely manage, configure etc IrTrans devices, but this software can also be used to 'learn' infrared commands, and consequently store those commands in `.irtrans` files

-{{{.irtrans}}} are placed in the folder {{{${openhab.home}/configurations/irtrans}}}
+`.irtrans` are placed in the folder `${openhab.home}/configurations/irtrans`

 **Note:** RAW infrared codes and CCF (Philips Pronto format) infrared codes are not supported (yet)

-IrTrans {{{.irtrans}}} files look like:
+IrTrans `.irtrans` files look like:

     [REMOTE]
       [NAME]pioneer